 Once you’ve got your first draft, read it out loud and consider ‘does this feel like it might have been written by one of my customers?’

 If it doesn’t, it needs a bit of editing.

-But copywriting isn’t just about using the right language
+But content writing isn’t just about using the right language

-One of the best ways of building rapport, and knowing how to talk to your target audience is by understanding their needs.
+One of the best ways of building rapport, and knowing how to talk to your target audience is by understanding their needs, pain points and problems.

 Do you know what keeps your customers awake at night?